Haolan-Zhang/nlp_final_fp_agents/README.md

 - Includes both expert-level and paraphrased amateur-level accessibility questions.

 ### `doc.md`
-- Preprocessed Markdown file representing the structured building code (e.g., accessibility regulations).
+- Partial preprocessed Markdown file representing the structured building code (e.g., accessibility regulations).
 - Used as the knowledge base for the retrieval-augmented generation system.

 ---